 Pork scallopini topped with mornay sauce on white plate.

-If you are looking for a special dinner recipe that isn’t a ton of work, but is wonderfully delicious, look no further than this pork scallopini with Mornay sauce.
+If you are looking for an easy special occasion dinner recipe that is also wonderfully delicious, look no further than this pork scallopini recipe with mornay sauce (pork mornay).

-The pork is pounded thin and panko-breaded, then shallow fried to golden goodness.
-Serve topped with an easy Gruyere cheese-based Mornay sauce.
+The pork is pounded thin and panko-breaded, then shallow-fried in a skillet to golden goodness.
+Serve topped with an easy, make-ahead-friendly Gruyère cheese-based mornay sauce.

 Ingredients and substitutions